protocol/.github/README.md

 If you want your project to participle, please send a PR!

+In order for the CI to be fully integrated, remember to grant write access permissions to the `web3-bot` user.

 ## Development

 The `master` branch contains currently deployed workflows.